Nokia says not liable in Mexico damages ruling on former unit

-MEXICO CITY (Reuters) - Finland’s Nokia said on Monday the liabilities of its former unit Nokia Mexico S.A. de C.V. were now held by Microsoft Corp, responding to a Mexican court ruling that Nokia Mexico would have to pay damages for faulty equipment.
+MEXICO CITY, Sept 29 (Reuters) - Finland’s Nokia said on Monday the liabilities of its former unit Nokia Mexico S.A. de C.V. were now held by Microsoft, responding to a Mexican court ruling that Nokia Mexico would have to pay damages for faulty equipment.

 “Microsoft acquired Nokia Mexico S.A. de C.V. as part of its acquisition of the former Nokia Devices & Services business, including any liabilities to customers,” a Nokia spokesman said, explaining that Nokia was not liable in the Mexico case.